8emmanuel/stock-data-analysis-prep/README.md

 Project Overview -
-TThis project demonstrates how to clean, impute, and prepare financial data from the Kaggle dataset "200+ Financial Indicators of US Stocks (2014–2018)", focusing on the 2018 dataset.
+This project demonstrates how to clean, impute, and prepare financial data from the Kaggle dataset "200+ Financial Indicators of US Stocks (2014–2018)", focusing on the 2018 dataset.

 The cleaning steps include: